ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 Is ChatGPT HIPAA-Compliant for Clinical Use?

 Standard ChatGPT does not include a Business Associate Agreement (BAA).
-HIPAA requires any vendor handling protected health information (PHI) for a covered entity to sign a BAA.
-IUf you enter patient identifiers, dates of service, or diagnoses into a standard ChatGPT session that creates a HIPAA risk.
+HIPAA needs any vendor handling protected health information (PHI) for a covered entity to sign a BAA.
+If you enter patient identifiers, dates of service, or diagnoses into a standard ChatGPT session, that creates a HIPAA risk.

 Three categories of ChatGPT use by compliance risk: